Break the Rules (album): Reception

+Break the Rules received positive reviews from music critics.
+Ted Mills from AllMusic gave the album a score of three and a half stars out of five, calling Break the Rules a surprisingly strong pop album that benefits from lowered expectations and gives Namie Amuro room to evolve.
+He praises Dallas Austin’s R&B‑styled production for fitting her voice well without forcing it, aside from one misstep.
+Several tracks stand out to him as highlights, including “Better Days,” “Never Shoulda,” and “No More Tears,” though he concludes that the album still feels like an early test run for a larger international push.

+Afternoon Tea from MTVChinese.com also gave the album a score of three and a hald stars, stating Break the Rules continues Amuro’s American‑leaning sound and shows clear vocal growth, especially on tracks like “No More Tears.”
+Despite strong performances and solid production from both Komuro and Dallas Austin, the album sold far worse than expected, partly because its hit single “Never End” didn’t match the album’s overall style.
+Musically, though, the reviewer considers it a worthwhile listen that reveals several different sides of Amuro.
+In 2000, the album track “Never End” received the **Millennium Special Award** at the 33rd All Japan Cable Broadcasting Awards and the **Special Award** at the 42nd Japan Record Awards.

 Break the Rules debuted at number two on the Oricon Albums Chart by selling 157,850 copies in its first week.
+This was only a fraction of its predecessor Genius 2000, which sold 536,940 copies in its opening week earlier in the year in January.
 It became Amuro's lowest sales and chart debut for a studio set, until it was surpassed by her 2003 album Style.
 In its second week on the chart, Break the Rules fell to number ten, selling 113,850 copies.
 Break the Rules stayed in the top ten for only two weeks and in the top 300 chart for nine weeks.
 It was named the 69th best-selling album of 2001, with 334,520 copies sold by the end of the year.
 The album was certified platinum by the Recording Industry Association of Japan (RIAJ) in February 2001.
 According to Oricon Style, Break the Rules is Amuro's sixteenth best-selling album overall.